 Note: this should not be fed to the bird, only applied to the skin.

-If you’re wondering about natural options to help suppress internal parasite populations, there’s not a lot of scientific information to go on.
-Chopped green pumpkin seeds contain a chemical called cucurbitacin which is said to affect internal worm burdens.
-However, some trials show good results in sheep and goats, others no difference.
-There is no research that we can find into their efficacy in poultry, so we can’t tell you whether it works or not as poultry physiology is very different to that of livestock like sheep and goats.
+Some trials show good results in sheep and goats, others no difference.
+There is no research (yet) into their efficacy in poultry, so it’s not possible to know whether it works or not, as poultry physiology is very different to that of livestock like sheep and goats.

 MITES AND LICE

-Red mites (which live in the coop, not on the bird) and the various other insect species like scaly leg mite, fowl mites, lice and fleas, can easily infest your coop and are often very difficult to get rid of.
+Red mites (which live on the coop, not on the bird) and the various other insect species like scaly leg mite, fowl mites, lice and fleas, can easily infest your coop and are often very difficult to get rid of.
 They are easily spread by wild birds infiltrating your run, and can even directly move from wild birds to your flock.
 You may also inadvertently introduce them when you bring in new birds or equipment which are carrying the mites, eggs or larva.
-Mite eggs in particular are very resistant and can survive for up to two years in the environment until a suitable host comes along.
-A chemical insecticide treatment like Ripcord, when used properly, is probably the most effective control method if you have an infestation, but if aromatic plants and herbs are also used on a regular basis (see page 61) you should be able to keep the population of crawlies at a reduced level.
-Spraying the coop and perches and nests with neem oil is also useful.

 SCALY LEG MITE

-The best way to get rid of it is to combine something like an application of ivermectin with a physical suffocation of the mites.
-Petroleum jelly or another greasy product works well: spread it thickly and thoroughly over all scaly parts of the hen’s body using an old tooth brush so you get it deep into any crevices.
+The best way to get rid of it is to combine something like an application of ivermectin, and physical suffocation of the mites.
+Petroleum jelly or another greasy product works well: spread it thickly and thoroughly over all scaly parts of the hen’s body using an old toothbrush so you get it deep into any crevices.
 You will need to repeat this every day or two over at least a week as it will be rubbed off as a bird moves around.
 An insecticide like neem oil can be added to the jelly, or sprayed on the legs first.
 There are a couple of sprays on the market that may also have insecticidal and healing properties.

 15+ COMMON NASTIES YOU’LL FIND IN THE HEN HOUSE